 Do you know what they are and what they’re for?

 The first one is the uvula.
 Believe it or not, this helps stop food and drink entering your nasal passages along with the soft palate (velum).
 Some people also use it when they speak.
-It sounds like this.

 The other one also stops food and drink going the wrong way.
 This time, it stops it entering the airway rather than into the nasal passages.
 It’s called the epiglottis.
 Some say it’s ‘leaf-shaped’.